Paolo Calcinaro

-Paolo Calcinaro (born 13 September 1977 in Fermo) is an Italian politician.
+Paolo Calcinaro (born 13 September 1977) is an Italian politician.
 An independent member of a centrist local Civic List, he was deputy mayor of the city of Fermo from 2011 to 2013.
 Calcinaro was elected Mayor of Fermo on 17 June 2015.

 He was re-elected for a second term on 22 September 2020.

+In the 2025 regional elections, Calcinaro ran for a seat on the Regional Council of Marche in support of the incumbent governor Francesco Acquaroli of Brothers of Italy, as a candidate on the civic list "I Marchigiani per Acquaroli".
+He emerged as the most voted candidate for the Regional Council across the entire region, receiving 9,311 votes.

+Following the victory of the centre-right coalition and Acquaroli's reconfirmation as governor, Calcinaro was appointed regional assessor for Healthcare and Social policies.